Rimao416/fullstack-dev-assessment/FOLLOW-UP.md

 ---

 ### Q) Do you have any suggestions on how we can improve the test?
-- **Increase the time limit**: Allowing 1.5–2 hours would help candidates implement more features and polish their work.
 - **Provide a pre-configured Docker setup**: Including a basic `docker-compose.yml` file would let candidates focus more on the application logic rather than troubleshooting Docker.
-- **Clarify the expected scope**: Specifying which features are mandatory and which are "nice to have" would help candidates prioritize their efforts better.
-- **Include a small sample dataset**: Pre-seeding the database with a few courses and trainers would allow candidates to focus on the business logic instead of creating data manually during testing.

 ---